aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 Looking at the order count of products sold by Nexus, the top performing product is Apple Airpods Headphones, making up nearly 45% of all orders made.
 On the other hand, the worst-performing product sold was the Bose Soundsport Headphones, making up just 0.03% of all orders made through Nexus.

-Another product of interest is the 4k Gaming Monitor.
-It is the second most popular product sold by Nexus, making up 22% of orders made.
+The second most popular product sold by Nexus is the 4K Gaming Monitor, making up 22% of orders made.
 It has also generated the most revenue of all products at $8.4M, making up 35% of the total revenue generated from sales. <br><br>

 **Loyalty Program**